my-language-skills/all-in-one-metadata/README.md

 	* Accessibility: Custom Chapter Metadata: new custom metaboxes for the custom page chapter: **Questions And Answers:** this field allows teachers to insert a custom link; **Class Learning Time (minutes):** how long the students will need for the topic.

 ## Upgrade Notice

+### 0.6
+Reviw the Site/root metadata and Documentation

 ### 0.5
 Review the custom post metadata